The Technology

 Imaging Infra-red Spectroscopy

 CAIRT will be the first limb-sounder with imaging Fourier-transform infrared technology in space.
 CAIRT will measure limb radiances from 5 to 115 km altitude with a nominal horizontal sampling of about 50 by 50 km (possible subsampling for selected science targets) and a vertical sampling of 1 km.
 The wavelength range will cover 720 cm-1 to 2200 cm-1 (4.5 µm to 14 µm) with a spectral resolution targeting 0.1 cm-1.
 With a targeted across-track coverage of 300-500 km, near-global coverage is achieved within about two days.
 Tomographic retrievals will provide temperature and trace gas profiles at a much higher horizontal resolution and coverage than achieved from space so far, enabling us to address new science questions.
-Flying in loose formation with the Second Generation Meteorological Operational Satellite (MetOp-SG) will enable combined retrievals with observations by the New Generation Infrared Atmospheric Sounding Interferometer (IASI-NG), as well as from the other nadir sounders, resulting in consistent atmospheric profile information from the surface to the lower thermosphere.

 A sketch how CAIRT will observe fine scale atmospheric structures through tomography by infra-red limb imaging.
 Example of a gravity wave field over South America.